MetaCluster: Enabling Deep Compression of Kolmogorov-Arnold Network: Experiments

-For all our experiments, we did a 90/10 training/validation split of the training data.
+For all image classification experiments, we did a 90/10 training/validation split of the training data.
 We apply data augmentation to the train set for the convolutional architecture, following an identical procedure to \citet{drokin2024kolmogorov}.
 We compare our approach across 24 model schemes.
 The base model for each scheme consists of KAN (B-spline basis) \citep{liu2024kan}, FastKAN (RBF basis) \citep{li2024kolmogorov}, and GramKAN (Gram polynomial basis)\citep{drokin2024kolmogorov}.
 In our naming conventions, we include \textit{Cluster} to designate a clustered model, \textit{Meta} to designate a model using a meta-learner, a design that originates from \citet{zhao2025improving}, and \textit{Conv} to designate a model with a convolutional architecture \citep{bodner2024convolutional, drokin2024kolmogorov}.
+The fully-connected and convolutional models were clustered using 16 and 256 clusters, respectively.
+Each result is reported as an average of 5 runs.
+We also provide standard error bars.
+For our image classification experiments, a full description of our hyperparameters is given in Appendices \ref{sec:fc_architecture} and \ref{sec:conv_architecture}.